jasonliang-dev/jasonliang-dev.github.io/pages/triangles.md

-sokol_gfx doesn't have a cross compatible shader language, but there is a tool called [sokol-shdc](https://github.com/floooh/sokol-tools/blob/master/docs/sokol-shdc.md) that translates a GLSL-like file to platform specific shader code which can be outputed into a C header file.
+sokol_gfx doesn't have a cross compatible shader language, but there is a tool called [sokol-shdc](https://github.com/floooh/sokol-tools/blob/master/docs/sokol-shdc.md) that translates a GLSL-like file into a C header file that contains shader code for multiple backends.
 Just like with Vulkan, you'll be doing this offline.

 sokol_app makes it incredibly easy to port a C/C++ desktop application to the